srldl/edit-tabletest/README.md

 - Multiple rows can be created and copied.
 Use "Add rows" to add multiple new or copied rows.
 - Only one row can be deleted at a time.
 - Dates must be in the format of ISO6801, but since the html 5 input type="date" is used, time is always set to 12 noon f.ex.
 "2019-06-14T12:00:00Z"
+- Column header names must use letters A-Z, a-z, 0-9 or underscore ("_").
+Space is not allowed.

  ## Known larger issues